MicrosoftDocs/power-automate-docs/articles/environments-overview-admin.md

 The **Default** environment is available for every user, and is shared by all users.
 Every user can create flows in this environment.

-> [!TIP] If you're a Preview user, all existing flows reside in the default environment.
+>[AZURE.TIP] If you're a Preview user, all existing flows reside in the default environment.
 A *Preview user* is someone who was using Microsoft Flow before its release to General Availability (GA).

 ## Use the administrator center
 Administrators use the administrator center to create environments, add users to these environments, and other similar tasks.
 There are two ways to open the administrator center: